Admissions Frequently Asked Questions: UTSC Clinical Psychology

 Having completed my undergraduate or graduate degree as an international student, how can I verify that I meet the application criteria?

-International degrees can be assessed with the University of Toronto’s School of Graduate Studies (SGS) online tool.
+- International degrees can be assessed with the University of Toronto’s School of Graduate Studies International Degree Equivalencies Chart.

 As an internationally educated professional currently in the process of registering with the College of Psychologists of Ontario (CPO), the College has requested that I complete a certain additional courses to gain my certification.
 Can I be granted access to these select graduate courses without enrolling in the entire program?